ButterSus/text-block/README.md

 - Added `ctrl+<Scroll>` mapping to easily change font size.
 - Align placed blocks automatically.
 - Moved text block item to redstone category.
+- Hold `ctrl` while placing block to "stick" it (similar to item frames).

 ## Where is item?